Benareyo/airbnb-clone-project/README.md

   Sensitive information like passwords and payment details will be encrypted both during transmission (using HTTPS) and when stored to protect user privacy.

 Security is crucial to protect users’ personal data, prevent unauthorized access, and secure financial transactions, building trust in the platform.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of testing, building, and deploying the application.
+This ensures that new code changes are automatically tested and released quickly and reliably, reducing errors and speeding up development.

+For this project, tools like **GitHub Actions** will be used to create automated workflows, and **Docker** will help package the application so it runs consistently across different environments.